EMERGING MARKETS-Latam FX quiet ahead of Fed; Hungary's forint steadies after rate hike

 CEE currencies are also likely to continue to remain under duress amid fears of disruptions to European energy supply, rising global growth fears and mounting concerns over the impact of the U.S. Federal Reserve's policy-tightening path.

-The Fed will almost certainly deliver a 75 bps rate rise on Wednesday, with markets pricing a roughly 10% risk of a larger hike.
+The dollar =USD rose against a basket of major currencies after three straight sessions of declines ahead of a widely expected 75 bps rate rise by the Fed on Wednesday.
 FEDWATCH

-Mexico's peso MXN= and Brazil's real BRL=, BRBY inched up 0.2% each.
+Mexico's peso MXN= and Brazil's real BRL= were flat in volatile trading.

 Brazilian consumer prices increased slightly less than expected in the month to mid-July, the country's statistics agency said, posting the lowest monthly increase in two years following a wave of government anti-inflation measures.